-Our Yarning will be a free, digital library of culturally relevant education resources created by and for Aboriginal and Torres Strait Islander people.
+Our Yarning is a free digital library of culturally relevant education resources created by and for Aboriginal and Torres Strait Islander peoples.

-Partnering with communities, we will publish 500 books, written by Aboriginal people for Aboriginal children, putting learning in their hands.
+Partnering with communities, we are creating 500 books written by Aboriginal people for Aboriginal children, putting learning in their hands.
 Delivered with our offline and off-grid technology, together we can pave the path of literacy attainment across Australia to unlock educational opportunities for the next generation.

 Our Yarning aims to address the disproportionate impact of illiteracy and low education attainment among Aboriginal children and young people by providing access to stories and reading material that mirrors their own, varied experience of the world and their diverse identities across Australia.